fmerinocasallo/social-networking-app/README.md

 - **Focus on Core Logic**:
 We want to assess your problem-solving skills and coding style.
-Therefore, please keep the implementation focused on the application’s core logic.
+Therefore, please keep the implementation focused on the application's core logic.
 There's no need to use external frameworks or databases for this exercise.
 Simple, in-memory data structures are perfectly acceptable.
 - **Emphasis on Testing**: